 Capital Assets.
-The Charter School's investment in capital assets for its governmental activities as of June 30, 2022 amounts to \$7,796,619 (net of accumulated depreciation).
-This investment in capital assets includes equipment, land. construction in progress, and the school building.
-The total depreciation for the year was \$262,713.
-The following is a schedule of capital assets as of June 30, 2022.
+The Charter School's investment in capital assets for its governmental activities as of June 30, 2023, is shown below in the capital asset table (net of accumulated depreciation).
+This investment in capital assets includes land, leased equipment, buildings and improvements, equipment and furniture.
+The total depreciation and amortization expense for the year was \$264,151.
+The following is a schedule of capital assets as of June 30, 2023.